ChenBarryHu/agent_mcp_sandbox/README.md

 ---

-## 📋 Software Prerequisites (install on both confidential VM and standard VM)
+## 📋 Software Prerequisites (install inside both confidential VM and standard VM)
 ### 1. Install VLLM and Host it Locally
 To host vLLM on CPU, check on `vllm_install\build_vllm_cpu.md`